-The IRS against Coinbase
+Coinbase vs. The IRS

-Even though the tax status of cryptocurrency was defined in 2014, the IRS didn’t have tools to control crypto taxes and act against bitcoin tax evasion.
+Even though the tax status of cryptocurrency was defined in 2014, the IRS didn’t have tools to control Crypto Taxes and act against bitcoin tax evasion.
 But this changed after the defeat of Coinbase in its battle against the IRS in 2017.

 After this judicial win, the IRS launched a whole campaign against bitcoin tax evasion.
-As the first step, it sent two series of warning letters to Coinbase account owners who (according to the IRS) have not submitted their crypto taxes.
+As the first step, it sent two series of warning letters to Coinbase account owners who (according to the IRS) have not submitted their Crypto Taxes.
 According to the official notice from the IRS, the purpose was to inform the taxpayers about cryptocurrency tax compliance and the risks of bitcoin tax evasion.

-Thousands of these letters have been sent to US based crypto investors.
-And even though these letters are not very targeted, they should be perceived as a wakeup call for investors to take tax compliance seriously going forward.
-It also means that US based exchanges like Coinbase, Bittrex, Gemini, and Kraken among others are going to be under regulatory scrutiny.
+Thousands of these letters have been sent to US-based crypto investors.
+And even though these letters are not very targeted, they should be perceived as a wake-up call for investors to take tax compliance seriously going forward.
+It also means that US-based exchanges like Coinbase, Bittrex, Gemini, and Kraken among others are going to be under regulatory scrutiny.

-Letter 6174.
 This is a notice informing the taxpayer that there is a likelihood that they did not report their virtual currency transactions.
 The notice asks you to check your return and, if necessary, file an amended return to correct the misreporting.
 The taxpayers don’t have to respond to the notice and the IRS intends not to follow up on these notices.

 This notice requests a response from the taxpayer about the alleged noncompliance.
 The letter provides instructions on how to respond to the IRS.
 The IRS intends to follow up on these responses to determine if there was bitcoin tax evasion.

 Receiving this letter means that the IRS found a mismatch between what the taxpayer reported on their 1040 to the IRS and what has been submitted to them by exchanges.
-A form 1099-K that crypto exchanges submit to the IRS mentions only the total proceeds into the account, but does not give any information about gains or losses.
+A Form 1099-K that crypto exchanges submit to the IRS mentions only the total proceeds into the account but does not give any information about gains or losses.
 That’s why the numbers that the IRS sends in letters CP2000 are not accurate, and the IRS requires that the taxpayers prove they are wrong.

-The New IRS Guidance of October 9, 2019
+The New IRS Guidance on Bitcoin Taxes

 According to Chuck Rettig, IRS Commissioner, the goal is to “help taxpayers and tax professionals better understand how longstanding tax principles apply in this rapidly changing environment.
 We want to help taxpayers understand the reporting requirements as well as take steps to ensure fair enforcement of the tax laws for those who don’t follow the rules”.

 In FAQs the IRS provides additional guidance and reconfirms that taxpayers must recognize capital gain or loss when selling crypto, also explains that a short-term capital gain or loss can be recognized if a taxpayer held the virtual currency for one year or less before selling or exchanging it.

 The IRS also describes the situation where a taxpayer owns multiple units of the same cryptocurrency that he or she purchased at different times with different basis amounts.
 It states that in this situation “You may choose which units of virtual currency are deemed to be sold, exchanged, or otherwise disposed of if you can specifically identify which unit or units of virtual currency are involved in the transaction and substantiate your basis in those units.”

-It’s Your Responsibility to Maintain Your Records
+Maintain Your Bitcoin Tax Records

 In the new crypto tax guidance, the IRS states that crypto owners must maintain all their records including receipts, sales, exchanges, “or other dispositions of virtual currency and the fair market value of the virtual currency.”
 And the last several months clearly show that the IRS is not going to stop its campaign against bitcoin tax evasion.

 When reviewing and trying to decide is everything reported correctly, go all the way back and start there in terms of reconciling your crypto in ZenLedger.
 Because you need that original historic data.
 We want to start with the oldest year first, amend that return and then go forward.
 Because if we amend the oldest one and there is a capital loss that carries over to the next year, then we can amend the next year with those losses included.
-That way you will accumulate potentially capital losses, or once you have a year with capital gain, you can use this loss to offset that gain.”
+That way you will accumulate potentially capital losses, or once you have a year with a capital gain, you can use this loss to offset that gain.”

-In order to be compliant and avoid actions from IRS fighting against bitcoin tax evasion, follow these easy steps:
+To be compliant and avoid actions from IRS fighting against bitcoin tax evasion, follow these easy steps: